-(Update Sept 2020) Wow!
+(Update March 2021) Wow!
 What a difference a lockdown makes!
 The Atlantic Beach Links Course has been through the mill, a lack of available water and then the inability to use the pumps because of government instigated power cuts, severely impacted on the fairways.
 However the 3 month lock down in South Africa for Covid19 has been a blessing in disguise.
 Green keeping staff have worked wonders and the fairways are almost back to their best.
 We are happy to recommend the course again as an option for our international guests to play it.
 There has been wholesale changes in the clubhouse too, which has had a magnificent make over.
 A new deli/halfway house draws a daily crowd and the new A la Carte Sunbird restaurant and terrace offers more formal dining.

 Atlantic Beach Links is an 18-hole links-style course situated on the coast about 25-minutes drive west from the centre of Cape Town.
 It offers memorable views across Table Bay and is one of our recommended courses for South African golfing holidays.

 Members will tell you this is the 3rd hardest golf course in the country and in our experience they are probably right!
 With hardy grasses, narrow fairways and an ever-present breeze off the ocean, ‘links’ perfectly describes the style of the Atlantic Beach course and here golf can be played as it was originally intended.
 On calm days you can play your normal lofted shot or on windy days you can use the firm turf to play low running shots beneath the wind.
 Wayward tee-shots will make life difficult, better to play conservatively as retrieving balls is not always an option.

 The vegetation surrounding the course is inhabited by local fauna such as springbok, mongoose and some snakes!
 Stick to the course and you’ll be fine but you are discouraged from going into the ‘rough’.